Social Media – PR Lessons

 Twitter Campaigns: A Cautionary Tale for Marketers

-Moonfruit’s successful campaign caused Twitter to dampen response to Twitter’s discredit.
+Moonfruit’s successful campaign caused Twitter to dampen the response to Twitter’s discredit.

 United Airlines Breaks Guitars